 Composite packaging is that which combines various materials.
 Industrial composite packs are typically manufactured from a combination of corrugated cardboard, timber, and low-density foams (including Plastazote, Stratocell and Ethafoam).
 Composite packaging provides precise levels of protection for heavy, bulky, delicate or expensive items during transit.
 Read more

-- No obligation (and no pressure) quotes for any packaging
+- No obligation and no pressure quotes for any packaging.

-- Competitive pricing and full customisation options
+- Competitive pricing and full customisation options.

-More information on composite packaging
+About composite packaging

-GWP can provide your business with custom sized, fully tailored composite packs using these materials – as well as Correx® plastic instead of traditional corrugated cardboard outers – that provide the optimum level of protection for your specific parts or products.
+GWP can provide your business with custom-sized, fully tailored composite packs using these materials – as well as Correx® plastic instead of traditional corrugated cardboard outers – that provide the optimum level of protection for your specific parts or products.